By MICK ROBERTS ©

-WE ended our recent road trip to the former gold mining villages and towns of central west NSW by calling into historic Canowindra, located between Orange and Cowra.
+WE ended our 2018 road trip to the former gold mining villages and towns of central west NSW by calling into historic Canowindra, located between Orange and Cowra.

 The main street was almost deserted when we arrived, and two of the town’s three pubs (the Royal and the Junction) we visited were closed for business.

 The three pubs in town are architectural stunners, as is the former Old Vic Inn, which is now a guest house and licensed restaurant.

 The pubs that remain licensed are the Junction, the Royal and the Canowindra, all located in Gaskill Street.